crossplane/crossplane/design/one-pager-fn-claim-conditions.md

 ### Choose Where Results Go
-Currently each result returned by a function will create a corresponding event on the XR (if no previous fatal result exist).
+Currently each result returned by a function will create a corresponding event on the XR (if no previous fatal result exists).

 We can expand this functionality by allowing the Result to have targets.
 In order to accomplish this, we will need to expand the Result API as follows.